PrenilS/AI-Nanodegree/notes/Main notes.md

 along the path for MAX.
 2. β = the value of the best (i.e., lowest-value) choice we have found so far at any choice point along the path for MIN.

+Since it is a DFS tree, scores will be updated left to right so the left most best score is the one that will be taken and other identical ones will be pruned.

 Alpha and beta values are updated along the search branches and prunes the remaining branches at a node as soon as the value of the current